 The most important thing you can do for long-term investing returns is to max out your tax advantaged retirement accounts.
 By deferring taxes now in a Traditional IRA or eliminating all future taxes on gains with a Roth IRA you will increase your returns dramatically.
-Depending on your employment situation and income you may be able to invest in your employment retirement plan and an outside Roth IRA.
-When you start to withdraw your retirement account investments, you will be taxed at your ordinary income tax rate for that year.
-You are not taxed on any Roth IRA gains.
+Depending on your employment situation and income, you may be able to invest in your employment retirement plan and an outside Roth IRA.
+When you start to withdraw your retirement account investments, you will be taxed at your ordinary income tax rate for that year with traditional IRAs and you are not taxed on any Roth IRA gains.

 Taxes and Non-Retirement Accounts

-If you are able to max out your retirement accounts and have the ability to save more, one option is to invest in index funds just like your retirement account.
+If you are able to max out your retirement accounts and have the ability to save more, one option is to invest in index funds similar to your retirement account.
 Unfortunately, there will be no tax deferral or tax-free gains, but there are some potential tax advantages for stock funds.
-If your investments are held for over 1 year, currently your gains are taxed as long-term capital gains rather than investments held for less than 1 year that are taxed as short-term capital gains.
+If your investments are held for over 1 year, your gains currently are taxed as long-term capital gains rather than investments held for less than 1 year that are taxed as short-term capital gains.
 Depending on your tax bracket you could pay as little as 0% federal taxes when you withdraw funds held for at least 1 year.
-Short-term capital gains are taxed at your ordinary income tax rate.
+Short-term capital gains (funds withdrawn in less than a year of purchase) are taxed at your ordinary income tax rate.